How to Prepare Yourself and Home for the Sydney Winter Months.

 Winter can be a time of soggy socks, dreary wet weather, days spent inside and comfort foods.

 Here are some awesome tips for preparing your home and lifestyle to take full advantage of the winter months.
-How to keep a waistline you're happy with and not have to do the yearly throw away of mouldy shoes.
+How to keep a waistline you're happy with and not have to do the yearly throw away of mouldy shoes and clothes.
 Also, you'll learn how to keep your place de-cluttered and clean during the coldest time of year.

 It's super important to make sure you prepare mentally for the winter months, make sure your mind and body are ready for the cooler temperature, gloomier days and lack of sunshine.